5 Formulas to choose from!

 Provides your teeth with the calcium and magnesium they need.

 Pharmaceutical Grade Baking Soda – US Origin

-(omitted in Baking Soda Free Formula and kids formula)
+(omitted in Baking Soda Free, Peppermint and Orange formulas)

 “Baking soda can be successfully used to remove stains and discolorations from the surface (enamel) of teeth, thereby given teeth a whiter and brighter appearance.
 Brushing your teeth with baking soda removes stains caused by drinking tea, coffee, and sodas as well as chewing tobacco and smoking.
 Mixing baking soda and water releases free radicals from the mixture.
 These free radicals break down the stain molecules on the enamel, which can then be scraped off the teeth using a toothbrush.”

 Certified Organic Fair Trade Ground Cloves- US Origin